MarkoBeg/MarkoBeg/README.md

 <hr>
 - <h2>👋 Hi there, I’m Marko</h2>
 - 👀 I’m interested in <b>WebDesign and Networking</b>...
-- 🌱 I’m currently learning HTML CSS Bootstrap JavaScript, I am learning as much as I can about WebDesign and about Networking...
+- 🌱 I’m currently learning React.js, I am learning as much as I can about WebDesign and about Networking...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me<h5>markobeg15@gmail.com</h5>
+- 📫 How to reach me<h5>markobegdev@gmail.com</h5>

-My website take a look into it: https://webmarco.com.hr/
+My website take a look into it:

 ## Languages and Tools: